History of investment banking in the United States: Vertical integration

-In recent years, there has been a move towards vertical integration of debt securitization.
 Previously, investment banks had assisted lenders in raising more lending funds and having the ability to offer longer term fixed interest rates by converting lenders' outstanding loans into bonds.
 For example, a mortgage lender would make a house loan, and then use the investment bank to sell bonds to fund the debt, the money from the sale of the bonds can be used to make new loans, while the lender accepts loan payments and passes the payments on to the bondholders.
 This process is called securitization.
 However, lenders have begun to securitize loans themselves, especially in the areas of mortgage loans.
 Because of this, and because of the fear that this will continue, many investment banks have focused on becoming lenders themselves, making loans with the goal of securitizing them.
-In fact, in the areas of commercial mortgages, many investment banks lend at loss leader interest rates in order to make money securitizing the loans, causing them to be a very popular financing option for commercial property investors and developers.
 Securitized house loans may have exacerbated the subprime mortgage crisis beginning in 2007, by making risky loans less apparent to investors.

-2008 Financial Crisis
+2008 financial crisis

 The importance of investment banking grew during the late 20th century, because of the growing demand for investment services, technological changes, deregulation, and globalization.
 Investment banks were at the heart of the shadow banking system.
 They invented many of the financial products used, often disguising its operation.
-Investment banking played a major role in the outbreak of the global financial crisis of 2007–9.
+Investment banking played a major role in the 2008 financial crisis.
 In the aftermath, leading American investment banks were converted into bank holding companies, and brought under new regulations.
 One result is the recent rapid growth of alternative financial institutions, especially long-time-horizon institutional investors, sovereign wealth funds, pension funds, and other beneficiary institutions not located in New York or London.

 The 2007 credit crisis proved that the business model of the investment bank no longer worked without the regulation imposed on it by Glass-Steagall.
 Once Robert Rubin, a former co-chairman of Goldman Sachs became part of the Clinton administration and deregulated banks, the previous conservatism of underwriting established companies and seeking long-term gains was replaced by lower standards and short-term profit.
 Formerly, the guidelines said that in order to take a company public, it had to be in business for a minimum of five years and it had to show profitability for three consecutive years.
 After deregulation, those standards were gone, but small investors did not grasp the full impact of the change.